-Hi, my names is Nicole and I hate packing.
+Hi, my name is Nicole and I hate packing.

-Tomorrow I embark on a 32 day voyage from Bluff, New Zealand across the Ross Sea to the Ross Ice Shelf, many an island, The Antarctic Peninsula, Drake Passage and several research stations with Oceanwide Expeditions.
-And what I’m going to talk about today is what shit I’m lugging around down there with me.
-Afterwards I’ll tell you how it went and what I’s change.
+Tomorrow I embark on a 32-day voyage from Bluff, New Zealand across the Ross Sea to the Ross Ice Shelf, many an island, the Antarctic Peninsula, Drake Passage and several research stations with Oceanwide Expeditions.
+And what I’m going to talk about today is what I’m lugging around down there with me.
+Afterward, I’ll tell you how it went and what I would change.

 I’m bringing all my normal stuff, except with one change.
 I was given a Canon EOS M3 mirrorless camera body as a gift, so I’ll bringing that instead of the 600D.
-Read up or watch the video on my travel photography gear.
+Read up on my travel photography gear.

-I’m bringing my good old Oakley Gretchen Bleiler Jacket that I wear most the winter long at home and my Volcom snowpants.
-I’ll look straight out of the 80’s like usual.
-I am a bit of a beanie lover so I have quite a few to choose from to bring with, including my new ‘messy bun beanie’ for the gigantic ball of hair that I can tie up on top of my head.
-For gloves I’ll bring my weird wool ones that the fingers all flap back off of and people just seem to be mesmerized by and my waterproof mittens I snowboard in.
-Then of course I’m a self-proclaimed scarf whore, so they sky’s the limit.
+I’m bringing my good old Oakley Gretchen Bleiler Jacket that I wear most of the winter long at home and my snow pants.
+I’ll look straight out of the ’80s like usual, but what’s new?
+I am a bit of a beanie lover so I have quite a few to choose from to bring with me, including my new ‘messy bun beanie’ for the gigantic ball of hair that I can tie up on top of my head.
+For gloves, I’ll bring my weird wool ones that the fingers all flap back off of and people just seem to be mesmerized by and my waterproof mittens I snowboard in.
+Then, of course, I’m a self-proclaimed scarf-whore, so the sky’s the limit.

-Normally I only pack a dress, a legging, an elephant pant, one pair of shorts, two t-shirts, two tank tops, 1 pair of undies, 2 hiking socks, 2 normal socks, two sports bra, a normal bra, a hoodie and two bikinis.
+Normally I only pack a dress, a pair of leggings, harem pants, one pair of shorts, two t-shirts, two tank tops, 1 pair of undies, 2 hiking socks, 2 normal socks, two sports bras, a normal bra, a hoodie, and bikini.
 That is it!
-Of course if I’m going somewhere on the chilly side I’ll pack a long sleeve shirt.
+Of course, if I’m going somewhere on the chilly side I’ll pack a long sleeve shirt.

-But this time layers are key, and the fact that it’s summer in the southern hemisphere as thrown a wrench in my plans.
+But this time layers are key, and the fact that it’s summer in the southern hemisphere has thrown a wrench in my plans.
 I’m packing for summer, eternal winter (although technically summer), summer.

-For this trip I opted to bring long sleeve tops, leggings, sweatpants, a couple hoodies and some undies.
+For this trip, I opted to bring long sleeve tops, leggings, sweatpants, a couple of hoodies, and some undies.
 In addition to this I’ll be lugging around the summer clothing that I needed for Australia & New Zealand, and of course a swimsuit for that polar plunge.

-Most importantly I’m bringing my Delrome Inreach yet again so that I can keep in touch with people while I set sail into the wide open abyss.
-Otherwise there is internet aboard the Ortelius but from what I understand it’s painfully slow, think like 1995 speeds… Not conducive to me getting any online work done on here… Don’t worry I’m writing up posts that will release on here while I’m away to keep everyone occupied.
+Most importantly I’m bringing my Delorme Inreach yet again so that I can keep in touch with people while I set sail into the wide-open abyss.
+Otherwise, there is internet aboard the Ortelius but from what I understand it’s painfully slow, think like 1995 speeds… Not conducive to me getting any online work done on here… Don’t worry I’m writing up posts that will release on here while I’m away to keep everyone occupied.

 So there it is.
 I’m sure it’ll be entertaining comparing what I’m bringing to what I think I should’ve brought after I get off the ship.